tartley/cbeams/README.rst

 cbeams
 ======

+`cbeams` is a command-line program which draws pretty colored things in the terminal.

     I've seen things you people wouldn't believe.
 Attack ships on fire off the shoulder of Orion.
 I watched c-beams glitter in the dark, near the Tannhäuser Gate.
 All those moments will be lost, in time, like tears in rain.
 Time to die.

 Dependencies
 ------------

 Python >= 3.5.
-A terminal or terminal emulator.
+Probably runs on earlier v3.x, but I haven't tried it.

 Install
 -------